Visiting the Clinic for the First Time

 Sometimes we cannot be certain of the diagnosis and your doctor may ask you attend the clinic again to assess if there have been any changes to your symptoms.

-During your first appointment you are likely to meet the Care Centre Coordinator and MND Specialist Nurse, Theresa Walsh.
-She may measure your weight and test the strength of your breathing muscles.
-She may also run through some questions regarding any help and support you need to carry out your daily routine.
+During your first appointment you are likely to meet one of the MND Clinical Care Nurses, Tara Bradford and Jenny Booth.
+They may measure your weight and test the strength of your breathing muscles.
+They may also run through some questions regarding any help and support you need to carry out your daily routine.

 Depending on the nature of your symptoms, you may be introduced to other members of our multi-disciplinary team who will work with you and your doctor to ensure that your care is tailored to your individual needs.